opconWizard/opcon-docs/docs/components.md

 # Getting Started with OpCon

-OpCon (Operations Console Cross-Platform Scheduler) is an enterprise-wide, heterogeneous workflow automation system.
 The OpCon Server components include the database and Schedule Activity Monitor (SAM) and supporting services.
 On user workstations, desktop clients connect to the database and web-based interfaces connect to web services to manage the data for automation.
 The agents responsible for executing jobs are called Local Schedule Activity Monitors (LSAMs).

 ## OpCon Architecture Overview